carlosfernandezcabrero/javascript-skeleton/README.md

 ## Description

 Javascript skeleton for developing Node.js applications with Javascript.
 The skeleton have integrated EsLint for lint code and Prettier for format code.
-To configure the environment variables, I installed and integrated DotEnv.

 ## Usage

+### Configure environment variables

+---

+1. Create an .env file in th root of the project.
+2. Set the environment variables you need.

+**NOTE:** The configured environment variables are loaded automatically when run the dev or start scripts.

 ### Lint

+---

 ``` shell
 npm run lint
 ```

 ### Test

+---

 The test are run with Jest Javascript Testing Framework.